apache/airflow/docs/apache-airflow/upgrading-to-2.rst

      airflow upgrade_check

-More details about this process are here  :ref:`Upgrade Check Scripts<upgrade-check:upgrade_check>`
+More details about this process are here :ref:`Upgrade Check Scripts<upgrade-check>`.

 Step 4: Set Operators to Backport Providers